 Under the Contract you may receive regular Annuity Payout Benefit payments for the duration of the period that you select.
-Once Annuity Payout Benefit payments start, you can no longer Surrender the Contract or take a withdrawal, no Death Benefit will be payable under your Contract, your Beneficiary designations will no longer apply, and the Crediting Strategies will no longer be available.
+Once Annuity Payout Benefit payments start, you can no longer Surrender the Contract or take a withdrawal, no Death Benefit will be payable under your Contract, and your Beneficiary designations will no longer apply.
 The amount payable after death, if any, is governed by the Payout Option you select.